 In 1876 he made a collection of the minerals of Fremont County for the Centennial Exposition, but it was not forwarded.

-In 1878 he engaged in the real estate business, and in 1881 organized the Colorado Pioneers’ society of Fremont county, being elected secretary thereof, which position he has held continuously to date.
+In 1878 he engaged in the real estate business, and in 1881 organized the Colorado Pioneers’ society of Fremont County, being elected secretary.

 In 1882 he was appointed a commissioner to collect the minerals of that county for exhibition at Denver.

 Feb.
-25. 1884, he married Miss Nellie Pearson of Manchester, N. H. He was one of the promoters of the county Horticultural society and has ever since been its secretary.
+25. 1884, he married Miss Nellie Pearson of Manchester, N. H. He was one of the promoters of the county Horticultural society and was its secretary.

 Grand Canon Plaster & Cement Company

-In 1891 he collected the minerals of Fremont county for the Mineral Palace of Pueblo.
-He has a family of two daughters and one son.
+In 1891 he collected the minerals of Fremont County for the Mineral Palace of Pueblo.
+He had a family of two daughters and one son.